romanpauk/dingo/docs/advanced-topics.md

 `request<IProcessor&, key<std::size_t, 1>>` resolves the same object as
 `container.resolve<IProcessor&>(std::size_t{1})`; the configured
-`associative<std::size_t, IProcessor>` view determines the key domain and cardinality, while the view storage remains an implementation detail.
+`associative<std::size_t, IProcessor>` lookup determines the key domain and cardinality, while the lookup storage remains an implementation detail.

 The value in `key<T, Value>` must be a valid non-type template parameter and must be usable as `T{Value}`.
 Class-type values such as `key<MyKey, MyKey{1}>` require C++20 structural non-type template parameter support.

-Static containers can use the same `associative<K, I>` views when the key value is fixed in the type:
+Static containers can use the same `associative<K, I>` lookups when the key value is fixed in the type:

 - `key<K>` remains a typed key and maps to `typed<K, I, ...>`.
 - `key<K, Value>` maps to `associative<K, I, ...>` when `associative<K, I>` or